-You’re bound to encounter situations where you’ll need to show empathy if a staff member is going through a difficult time that is potentially affecting their work performance, moderate discussions if there are opposing opinions on how to best run day-to-day operations, as well as learning the best way to regulate your emotions and reactions in stressful situations.
+You’re bound to encounter situations where you’ll need to show empathy when a staff member is going through a difficult time that is affecting their work performance, moderate discussions if there are opposing opinions on how to best run day-to-day operations, as well as learn the best way to regulate your emotions and reactions in stressful situations.

-The team at your family entertainment center should be treated like your family!
-Showing your employees that they’re able to trust and confide in you, as well as look to you as a voice of logic and reason goes a long way in terms of truly earning their respect.
-Being able to confide in your team and trust them to handle business successfully when you're not around is another enormous way to gain their respect.
+Show your employees that they’re able to trust and confide in you and look to you as a voice of logic and reason during hard times.
+Being able to confide in your team and trust them to handle business successfully when you're not around is also a great way to gain their respect.
 Gaining the respect of your team is one of the highest achievements you can obtain as a successful leader and FEC owner!

-Use that emotional intelligence to exemplify and promote communication.
-Not only does clear and direct communication lead to tasks you need completed being done efficiently, many conflicts (especially in business settings), are a result of a lack of understanding and miscommunication.
+Use that emotional intelligence to promote great communication.
+Not only does clear and direct help task performance, but many conflicts (especially in business settings) are also a result of a lack of understanding and miscommunication.

 You are the leader.